Back to Health News & Stories

 • If these screenings detect you’re at risk for colorectal cancer, you’ll still need to have a colonoscopy so the doctor can examine the colon for polyps or cancer.

-• A hemoccult test and FIT need to be repeated yearly; Cologuard needs to be repeated every 3 years.
+• A hemoccult test and FIT need to be repeated yearly; Cologuard needs to be repeated every three years.

 A colonoscopy is the only test that screens for and prevents colorectal cancer, so your doctor will likely recommend this procedure first.
-If you can’t or don’t want to have a colonoscopy, a stool-based test is still an option.
-Just be sure to be screened if you’re age 45 or older or earlier depending your medical history and risk factors.
+If you can’t or don’t want to have a colonoscopy, a stool-based or blood test is still an option.
+Just be sure to be screened if you’re age 45 or older or earlier, depending on your medical history and risk factors.

 If you have concerns about having a colonoscopy, talk to your doctor.
 It’s normal to feel a little nervous about having a colonoscopy—especially if you’ve never had one before.
 Your doctor may be able to provide reassurance that puts your mind at ease or suggest some things you can do to make your colonoscopy and the prep more comfortable and convenient.

-Read more about colorectal cancer screening tests and colonoscopy, or call 1-888-VIRTUA-3 to schedule a consultation with a Virtua physician.
+Read more about colorectal cancer screening tests and colonoscopy, or call 888-847-8823 to schedule a consultation with a Virtua physician.